Looking to make the most of your time in Tokyo? In this article, I share the top recommendations for what to do in the city during a 5-day trip.

 Asakusa

-It’s famous for the numerous temples and historic buildings and that’s where most of the tourists go.
+It’s famous for its numerous temples and historic buildings, and that’s where most tourists go.
 You’ll find plenty of shops selling cheap souvenirs.
 It’s the most tourist place in the city.

 Here you can find some discounts for the hotels in Asakusa.